 Sonic and Tails were both scrapped (although fragments of their data still exist), with Sonic becoming Mighty and Tails being removed from the game entirely (or rather, becoming the infamous "Wechnia", a glitch-ridden character not accessible through normal play).
 A number of prototypes have been released onto the internet, the earlier ones giving "Wechnia" a Tails-like flying move.
 Some (such as 1227) refer to the game as Knuckles' Ring Star.
 Evidence from these prototypes also suggest Espio was set to be seen as the main character in western regions.

 Amy Rose was also discovered in the game's code by ICEknight, not as a playable character, but as part of a sound test cameo (later re-implemented by Esrael).
 There are also strong connections with Sonic the Hedgehog CD, with many of Chaotix's staff having worked on that game.

-With the exception of comics and nods to this game's existence, Mighty, Heavy and Bomb have not been seen in any Sonic game since.
+With the exception of comics and nods to this game's existence, Mighty, Heavy and Bomb have not been seen in any Sonic game since (minus a brief cameo that the former was given in Sonic Generations).
 Espio was included in Sonic the Fighters, but Vector and Charmy were not seen in a video game until 2004's Sonic Heroes, where alongside Espio they formed Team Chaotix (and all three have had cameos since).
 The concept of a player controlling two characters was recycled for Sonic Advance 3, although the physics behind the ring connection has not been repeated.

 Executive Producer: Mamoru Shigeta